These household items are worth stocking up on now in the final hours of Prime Day

 Boudreaux’s Butt Paste Diaper Rash Cream

 Diaper rash is painful.
 Your child suffers when this condition occurs.
 The best treatment is to cover the area with a rash-fighting paste that soothes, protects and prevents.
 There are no harsh ingredients in Boudreaux’s Butt Paste, so you can give your baby the relief they need.
 You can get this brand on sale today for 41% off.
-Sold by Amazon
+Sold by Amazon.
+SHOP NOW

 Alka-Seltzer Extra Strength Heartburn Relief Chews